thuvh/monasca-api/docs/monasca-api-spec.md

 ## Offset
-Offsets can be either integer offsets, string offsets (including hexadecimal numbers), or timestamp offsets.
-The use of either integer, string, or timestamp is determined by the resource being queried.
+Offsets can be either identifier offsets, timestamp offsets or combinational offsets that have an identifier part and timestamp part.
+The identifier can be an integer or string (including hexadecimal numbers) The use of either integer, string, timestamp or combination is determined by the resource being queried.

 For example, an integer offset would look like this: